andreylkn/OnlineStoreSystem/README.md

 - **Product Management**: Add, update, and delete products, including setting discount values.
 - **Sales Management**: Print report, export sales report to PDF.
 - **View Data**: Display lists of all categories, all products, and products filtered by category.
+- **Community Management**: Display customers with a community discount and cancel community support discount for a customer.

 ### Customer Features
 - **Browsing**: View lists of categories, all products, and products by category.
 - **Shopping Cart**: Add products to the cart, view cart contents, delete products from the cart.
-- **Purchase**: Complete a purchase with price calculation, considering product discounts.
+- **Purchase**: Complete a purchase with price calculation, considering product discounts, and view purchase history.

 ## Project Structure
 ```online-store-system/